thavath/angular6project/README.md

 ## How to deploy this app on heroku

-# step one go to package.jos and add dependencies
+# step one go to package.jon and add dependencies

 "@angular/compiler-cli": "^6.0.3",
     "@angular-devkit/build-angular": "~0.6.8",